ibm-cloud-docs/data-virtualization/connecting/connect_ibm_tools.md

 ### Cognos Analytics
 {: #cognos}

 You can run your IBM Cognos® reports against data in the cloud rather than the data in an on-premises database.
-After you load your data to a Data Virtualization database, you set up the JDBC driver, and then use the Cognos administration tools to create the database connection.
+After you load your data to a Data Virtualization instance, you set up the JDBC driver, and then use the Cognos administration tools to create the database connection.
 These instructions explain how to connect to the database from Cognos version 10.2.1.
 {: shortdesc}

 Watch this video to see how to create a connection.